Create your custom sustainability policy in minutes — free for a limited time

 Restore Local, Africa

-Kenya, Uganda, Tanzania, Zambia, Malawi
+Kenya, Uganda, Tanzania, Zambia, Malawi, Ghana

 last update:

-Degraded African farmland
+• Degraded African farmland

-60% of Africans rely on the land to provide food for their families and communities.
-But as degraded soils grow tired from unsustainable farming and grazing practices, farmers struggle to produce enough, shrinking their incomes and exacerbating malnutrition.
-Meanwhile, erosion is polluting rivers, and biodiversity is being lost at unprecedented rates — with climate change accelerating all these impacts.
 The good news is it is possible to restore land, making it more productive and resilient.
 Growing new trees can accomplish this — in forests and farms, on pastures and slopes — and by nurturing the land so native vegetation can grow.
 Many across the continent are embracing restoration — setting up businesses and nonprofits to help local farmers and communities plant trees.
 Restore Local is a bold plan to bring the land back to optimum health by supporting local tree-growing champions.

 Solutions